rqlite/rqlite-js/README.md

 // You can initialize the client with auth in the URL instead of using the options const dataApiClient = new DataApiClient('http://localhost:4001') try {
-  const user = 'rqliteUsername'
-  const pass = 'rqlitePassword'
+  const username = 'rqliteUsername' const password = 'rqlitePassword'
   // Notice how we just added the username and password to the URL const sql = [
     'SELECT name FROM foo WHERE id="1"',
     'SELECT id FROM bar WHERE name="test"',
   ]
-  const dataResults = await dataApiClient.query(sql, { auth: { user, pass }, level: 'strong' })
+  const dataResults = await dataApiClient.query(sql, { auth: { username, password }, level: 'strong' })
   if (dataResults.hasError()) {
     const error = dataResults.getFirstError()
     console.error(error, 'rqlite insert results contained an error.')